 After successfully completing the training and an evaluation component, you will receive a Certificate of Completion.

-*Note: This is Part 2 of an optional 2 part course:
+*Note: This is part 1 of an optional 2 part course:

 This course has now been approved for Continuing Education Credits from the Canadian Construction Association (CCA) as part of the Gold Seal Certification program.
 This program upholds Canadian construction management professionals to expectations and standards of excellence.
 All Gold Seal certified management professionals have been assessed and meet a Canadian requirement standard of industry knowledge, experience, education and training.

-- In-depth examination of the rewritten procedures for 2013 to be followed before, during and after construction in each of the four levels identified in Table I of the standards
+- In-Depth examination of proper procedures before, during and after construction in each of the four levels identified in Table I of the Standard

 Gordon D. Burrill, P.Eng., SASHE